 - Need an example of a Grant Award Application?
 See the link under "Related Files".

 - Need an example of a Grant Award Presentation Slide Desk?
 See the 3 links under "Related Files".

 When thinking of your programming and funding needs, consider what is possible given the information above.
 This does not mean that awards may not exceed last year's maximum gift amount, but it does mean no one will receive more than the maximum available for funding.

 - There is no guarantee that your application will move forward to the interview round.
-You will receive notification if you did or did not receive an interview by mid-February 2022.
+You will receive a notification if you did or did not receive an interview by mid-February 2023.

 - You are encouraged to submit a focused and strategic application, especially when there may be multiple programs or initiatives within your organization.
 You are encouraged to be intentional and strategic with what you choose to apply for.
 Please speak with your department/unit director or peers in your student organization to become aware of what applications are being considered for submission.

 - Example 1: Instead of the First Year Experience (within Carolina Housing) program submitting three applications for mini-grant awards, it would be advantageous to roll those into one application for First Year Experience Initiatives.